foo123/modelview.js/manual.md

 // cast to "eachTypeCaster" for each element in a collection (see examples) ModelView.Type.Cast.EACH( eachTypeCaster );

-// cast fields of an object with a FIELD TypeCaster ModelView.Type.Cast.FIELD({
+// cast fields of an object with a FIELDS TypeCaster ModelView.Type.Cast.FIELDS({
     'field1': ModelView.Type.Cast.STRING,
     'field2': ModelView.Type.Cast.BOOLEAN,
     'field3': /* a custom type caster */ ModelView.Type.TypeCaster(function(v) { /* .. */ return v; })